Beginning Your New Life

 Join a Buddhist sangha (a temple, church or group), support them, be supported by them and continue to learn more about the Buddha’s teachings.
 Read about the dharma, apply it in your life, regularly attend our Sunday morning Practice & Talk meetings and retreats, become a supporting member, and let your heart and mind open to the working of dharma and the Great Compassion.
-At the Buddhist Faith Fellowship, we highly suggest taking a beginner’s course such as our Buddhism 1.0 course to learn about the basics.
+At the Buddhist Faith Fellowship, we highly suggest taking a beginner’s course in our Buddhism 1.0 series to learn about the basics.
 Also, we offer a Growth Track to help guide you on your journey.
 Then, when you are ready, you can formally become a Buddhist by undertaking the Affirmation or Ordination Ceremony.

 STEP 4: Becoming a Buddhist

 The decision to formally become a Buddhist is marked by either Affirmation or Ordination Ceremony.
 These two types of ceremonies are different but share certain religious aspects.

 First of all, the Affirmation Ceremony or the Kikyoshiki in Japanese is unique to lay organizations like Shin Buddhism.
 It is a form of personal religious confirmation, in which the participant publicly acknowledges his/her orientation and commitment to the Buddha, Dharma and Sangha.
-At the Buddhist Faith Fellowship, one must successfully take a few basics courses like those offered in our Buddhism 1.0 in order to participate in this ceremony.
+At the Buddhist Faith Fellowship, one must successfully take a few basics courses like those offered in our Buddhism 1.0 series in order to participate in this ceremony.
 We believe that one should have some background in the Buddha’s life, teachings, and practices in order to undertake such an important life-changing ceremony.